Get strong at sea with these yoga moves which we performed onboard 51m IRISHA

 A simple Vinyasa: Downward dog, to plank pose, to upward dog

-Explore these poses, either quickly with one breath per movement, as might be instructed in a traditional Vinyasa style class, or six or more breaths per movement, more common in the Hatha style of yoga.
+Explore these poses, either quickly with one breath per movement, as might be instructed in a traditional Vinyasa style class, or six or more breaths per movement, more common in the Hatha style.
 The most important thing about yoga is connecting with yourself, and the most important thing about yoga on a yacht is feeling safe and balanced.
 These poses allow you to stay sturdy with four limbs on deck, but remember to take your time if needed!

 3. Challenge Yourself